lck/SharpTAL/Docs/tal.rst

 When you define a local variable in a statement element, you can use that variable in that element and the elements it contains.

-You can define a local variable in a special statement without local scope ``<tal:omit-scope />``.
-Variables defined in ``<tal:omit-scope />``, can be used in parent element and the elements it contains.

 If the expression associated with a variable evaluates to ``null``, then that variable has the value ``null``, and may be used as such